-Easy Chocolate Chip Cookies
+Easy Chocolate Chip Cookies Recipe

-This post may contain affiliate links.
-Read our disclosure policy.
+May contain affiliate links.
+Disclosure policy.

-I’ve been working on our own chocolate chip cookie recipe for months.
+I’ve been working on our best chocolate chip cookie recipe for months.
 I heard feedback from you on Instagram that although you loved the NY Times chocolate chip cookie and Chick-fil-A copycat cookie, you wanted one that was easy, used one type of flour and didn’t need to refrigerate 24 hours.

 After testing dozens and dozens of cookies, I’m proud to introduce to you these Easy Chocolate Chip Cookies!

 And guess what?
 My mistake proved to be what I was looking for!
 The white sugar seemed to be making the cookies spread too much.
 By leaving it out, the cookies baked thicker and with all of the chocolate, none of my taste testers missed the sugar.
-NOTE: If you think the cookies aren’t sweet enough, go ahead and add in ¼ cup of granulated sugar (or even just 2 tablespoons) to sweeten the dough slightly.
-They will also spread slightly more with the white sugar.

 The cookies were perfect the first day and even into the second day.
 But I felt like the outside got just slightly dry on the 3rd day at room temperature.
 So we added in a touch of heavy cream (just like our cinnamon roll recipe trick!) and that extra fat added just the right amount of softness and moisture to the cookies.